jimbro1000/tdd-training-katas/src/site/markdown/katas/PhoneBill/README.md

 Assume that:
   * N is an integer within the range [1..100];
-  * every phone number follows the format "hh:mm:ss" strictly (00 <= hh <= 99, 00 <= mm, ss <= 59);
+  * every phone call duration follows the format "hh:mm:ss" strictly (00 <= hh <= 99, 00 <= mm, ss <= 59);
   * each line follows the format "hh:mm:ss,nnn-nnn-nnn" strictly; there are no empty lines and spaces.